sutta » kn » snp » vagga2 » Sutta Nipāta 2.14

 Tassāpi tvaṁ pucchito brūsi dhīra,

-You also answered him, O wise one,
+You also answered him, O attentive one,

 So cāpi sutvāna patītarūpo.